 Reporting to Parents

 Three times a year we will communicate to parent their child’s progress in school.
-One of these will be the Parents’ Evening with an opportunity for parents to discuss attainment and progress with subject staff.
-There will also be two additional written reports, one a progress report and the other a full report.
+One of these will be the Consultation Evening with an opportunity for parents to discuss attainment and progress with subject staff.
+There will also be two additional written progress reports.
 These will consist of:

 • A pathway grade for each subject.